NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 #### Using the integrated video file (no camera)

-If you don’t have a camera input, please run the below commands to use the default video which is already integrated in the application.
+If you don’t have a camera input, please execute the below commands to use the default video already integrated into the application.

 ```
 $ helm fetch https://helm.ngc.nvidia.com/nvidia/charts/video-analytics-demo-l4t-0.1.0.tgz